nuxeo/generator-nuxeo-meta/README.md

 ```

 ### Configuration
-Storing project configuration can be done using the `config` field; and can be read later to skip some generator; or having default value for a paramater, ...
+Storing project configuration can be done using the `config` field; and can be read later to skip some generator; or having a default value for a parameter...
 And you'll be able to read them using `this.config.read('mykey')`.

 ```
 module.exports = {